CDF-II W boson mass in the Dirac Scotogenic model: The model setup

 In the scalar sector, the Higgs field $H$ will be SM-like.
 Owing to their $Z_6$ symmetry charges, the scalar fields $\eta$ and $\xi$ will be complex fields, thus the real and imaginary parts will be degenerate in mass.
 However, the neutral component of $\eta$ can mix with the singlet $\xi$.
-Note that mixing between the components of $H$ and $\eta, \xi$ are forbidden by the $Z_6$ symmetry.
+The mixing between the components of $H$ and $\eta, \xi$ is forbidden by the $Z_6$ symmetry.
 The general form of the scalar potential is given by

 Here we have avoided the use of $\lambda_5$ in order to prevent confusion with the $\lambda_5$ parameter of the Majorana scotogenic case.
 The $U(1)_{B-L} \to Z_6$ breaking happens because of the presence of the soft term $\kappa \, \eta^{\dagger} H \xi + h.c$.
 Thus, in the Dirac scotogenic model, $\kappa$ plays the role that $\lambda_5$ plays in the Majorana version.
-The requirement to have a stable minimum for the potential implies the following conditions
+The requirement to have a stable minimum for the potential implies the following conditions\cite{Kannike:2016fmd}

 Fleshing out the $SU(2)_L$ components of the scalars, we can write the doublets as